-As a medical volunteer in Tanzania with PMGY, you will have a fantastic opportunity to gain first-hand experience and insight into Tanzanian health care.
+As a medical volunteer abroad in Tanzania, you will have a fantastic opportunity to gain first-hand experience and insight into Tanzanian health care.
 If you are thinking of a career in healthcare, or you are studying a health-related subject at university, this program will offer you essential first-hand experience to assist in your career development.
-On this medical volunteer abroad program, you will learn from local staff.
+On this program, you will learn from local staff.
 By supporting them, you will gain exposure that you are unlikely to obtain in your home country.

 Your Volunteer Role & Typical Work Day

 As a medical volunteer in Tanzania, you will have the opportunity to learn and work alongside qualified staff.
 Those with little or no medical experience will assume a largely observational role.
 If you are studying a medically related degree, then you may get the opportunity to undertake some more basic hands-on involvement, at your discretion.
 However, the opportunity for this is dependent on a volunteer’s relationship with the doctors/nurses you work alongside and permission of patients.